Belmont County boy’s wish comes true at Easter egg hunt

 So, it’s a great way for them to give back.
 Then the third one which is very dear to our heart is a special wish which is our charity of choice.
 We love the fact that we were able to sponsor this event that provided a wish for this child that we’re able to send to Disney, so it really makes this event purposeful for us.Christi Howes, Event Coordinator

-During the Easter celebration, a wish reveal was made for a Belmont County boy.
+During the Easter celebration, a wish reveal was made for a Belmont County boy, Owen.

 Owen was diagnosed with Neurofibromatosis Type 1, Macrocephaly and an Optic Glioma.